 Each mold spore clusters together using tiny, tubular arms to create a singular organism, commonly referred to as a cluster.
 This clustered type of mold is visible.

-But oftentimes, high amounts of “un-clustered” microscopic individual mold spores are moving through our airspace.
+But, high amounts of “un-clustered” microscopic individual mold spores are often moving through our airspace.
 These spores are completely invisible to the human eye.
 For this reason, mold and mildew can be hard to spot, and therefore even harder to get rid of.

 Although a small amount of mold and mildew won’t hurt most of us, it begins to become a big problem when the mold spores get out of hand.
 When quantity does get out of hand, or when individuals who are highly sensitive to toxic mold, breathe it in, it can present a serious health hazard.
 Mold and mildew are known to cause respiratory problems, common allergic reaction symptoms, nervous-system disorders and depression.